DCAN-Labs/hbcd-docs/docs/datacuration/derivatives.md

 *See [Format of File Structure Visuals](#visformat) for further guidance on interpreting the folder tree above.*

 ### M-CRIB-S & FreeSurfer Source Directories
 M-CRIB-S and FreeSurfer source directories from [Infant-fMRIPrep](#infant-fmriprep-nibabies) processing are included under `derivatives/` in the data release as well.
 These are intermediate pipeline outputs used for surface reconstruction, organized for the release within the `mcribs/` and `freesurfer/` folders, respectively.
-Note that the folder structure uses `<pipeline>/sub-<label>_ses-<label>` instead of the typical derivatives structure `<pipeline_name>/sub-<label>/ses-<label>`.

 #### M-CRIB-S
 M-CRIB-S is a surface reconstruction method developed for neonates using the surface-based Melbourne Children's Regional Infant Brain atlases ([Adamson et al. 2020](https://doi.org/10.1038/s41598-020-61326-2)).